Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 There are some decent local places to eat in Carlsbad, especially if you like TexMex.
 We love TexMex.

-Other Things To Consider While Planning
+Other Things To Consider

-If you’re on a road trip to visit multiple national parks, the America the Beautiful pass pays for itself quickly.
+If you’re on a road trip to multiple national parks, the America the Beautiful pass pays for itself quickly.
 We highly recommend purchasing one.

 Visiting Carlsbad Caverns National Park pairs well with a trip to Guadalupe Mountains National Park in Texas or Roswell, New Mexico.